switcherapi/switcher-client-java/README.md

 - Able to work local using a snapshot file pulled from your remote Switcher-API Domain.
 - Silent mode is a hybrid configuration that automatically enables contingent sub-processes in case of any connectivity issue.
 - Built-in test annotation for clear and easy implementation of automated testing.
-- Easy to setup.
+- Easy to set up.
 Switcher Context is responsible to manage all the configuration complexity between your application and API.

 # Usage